 Such programs can eliminate anywhere from a few thousand dollars to over $100,000 of student loans.
 Ironically, many of these programs receive a relatively small number of applications, indicating that many graduates are completely unaware of these opportunities.

-Student loan repayment programs, which are more widespread than forgiveness programs, may be used to eliminate any type of loan, including private loans.
-Under these programs, you either receive additional funds that you can use to pay down your loan, or a payment is made directly to your lender by your employer.
+Student loan repayment programs, which are more widespread than forgiveness programs, are offered as employee recruitment or retention incentives from select employers.
+These programs may be used to eliminate any type of loan, including private loans.
+With student loan repayment, you either receive additional funds that you can use to pay down your loan, or a payment is made directly to your lender by your employer.

 Additionally, any loan repayments made under the National Health Services Corps Repayment Program or any state program eligible for funds from the Public Health Services Act are considered tax-free.